Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 Result: Pass

-Test #5 (View buttton)
+Test #5 (View button)

 Action: Click on the "View Book" button under featured book.

-Before: Hover over button changes colour from teal to a ligther shade of teal and adds some box shadow.
+Before: Hover over button changes colour from teal to a lighter shade of teal and adds some box shadow.

 After: On click a new window is opened that redirects us to the google books api page.